horiid/blog/_posts/2021-06-17-useful-tools-for-OSINT.md

         - [AbuseIPDB](https://www.abuseipdb.com/) - IP rep
         - [MXtoolbox](https://mxtoolbox.com/) - Mail rep

-These are not particurally for cybersecurity purpose, but still are useful sources:
+These are not particurally for cybersecurity purpose, but still useful sources:
  - WHOIS
     - Ownership of IP address
     - Geolocation of IP address